akaready/thymer-editor-tweaks/README.md

 # Editor Tweaks

 Uniform editor line geometry and Thymer's native hover controls, tuned in place — nothing is redrawn, no controls are replaced.

-Open **Plugin: Editor Tweaks** from the command palette.
+Just open **Plugin: Editor Tweaks** from the command palette.

-Absorbs the older **Hover Tweaks** plugin (archived under `plugins/_archive/`); its behavior toggles and cursor system live here now.

 Plugins are made with 🤍 for the Thymer community.
 Free to use, fork, and hack on for <a href="LICENSE" target="_blank" rel="noopener noreferrer">non-commercial use</a>.